jeffmcfadden/PiThermostat/README.md

     # setup your application.yml

     RAILS_ENV=production bundle exec rake assets:precompile

+    mkdir /www/thermostat/pids/

+    # RPi 2 (or any kernel 3.18.8 and higer)
+    # You have to edit your /boot/config.txt file and add this at the bottom:
+    # dtoverlay=w1-gpio

+    # reboot
+    sudo shutdown -r now

     # If you want to run everything now:
     bundle exec unicorn_rails -c config/unicorn.rb -E production -D